 How to Train a Wild Elephant: And Other Adventures in MindfulnessShambhala #ad - A growing body of research is showing that mindfulness can reduce stress, improve physical health, and improve one’s overall quality of life.
 Each exercise is presented with tips on how to remind yourself and a short life lesson connected with it.
 Jan chozen bays, md—physician and zen teacher—has developed a series of simple practices to help us cultivate mindfulness as we go about our ordinary, daily lives.

-Exercises include: taking three deep breaths before answering the phone, eating mindfully, noticing and adjusting your posture throughout the day, and leaving no trace of yourself after using the kitchen or bathroom.
+How to Train a Wild Elephant: And Other Adventures in Mindfulness #ad - Exercises include: taking three deep breaths before answering the phone, eating mindfully, noticing and adjusting your posture throughout the day, and leaving no trace of yourself after using the kitchen or bathroom.

 The Mindful Child: How to Help Your Kid Manage Stress and Become Happier, Kinder, and More CompassionateAtria Books #ad - These fun and friendly techniques build kids’ inner and outer awareness and attention, while also providing tools to manage stress and to overcome specific challenges like insomnia, hyper-perfectionism, overeating, which positively affects their academic performance as well as their social and emotional skills, anxiety, being compassionate and kind to others, ADHD, such as making friends, and playing sports, and chronic pain.